rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

 **The definition of critical workers remains unchanged.**

-Our ambition is to bring all primary year groups back to school before the summer holidays, for a month if feasible, though this will be kept under review.
-Schools will only welcome back additional year groups if the most up-to-date assessment of the risk posed by the virus indicates it is appropriate to have larger numbers of children within schools.
-The safety of children and staff is our utmost priority.

 Any setting that cannot achieve these increases at any point because:

 -   there are not enough classrooms or spaces available in the setting